IKdotShark/PlayerSpawnsPZ/README.md

 * Unknown - A remote area of ​​the map, from where it is not so easy to get out

 The res directory contains files with approximate descriptions of each location.

+May not work stably if the room you spawn in is closed, this also applies to 'Shrek'